mauro3/Parameters.jl/docs/api/index.md

 [Parameters.pack!](Parameters.md#function__pack.1)  This function is invoked to pack one entity into some DataType and has

-[Parameters.unpack](Parameters.md#function__unpack.1)  This function is invoked to unpack one entity of some DataType and has
+[Parameters.unpack](Parameters.md#function__unpack.1)  This function is invoked to unpack one field/entry of some DataType

 ---